 Many people feel trepidation about the thought of writing their own resume.
-Clients who have come to us say that they did not know how to hit the right tone, what length was acceptable at the moment, whether to include head-shots, date-of-birth, interests, etc. What should be the easiest thing in the world – setting out your own achievements, qualifications and work history suddenly turns into a daunting task fraught with indecision and second thoughts.
+Clients who have come to us for resume writing advice say that they did not know how to hit the right tone, what length was acceptable at the moment, whether to include head-shots, date-of-birth, interests, etc. What should be the easiest thing in the world – setting out your own achievements, qualifications and work history suddenly turns into a daunting task fraught with indecision and second thoughts.

 But you are not alone; there are in fact many reasons why a company like ours, Select Resumes, should be your go-to resource for all your job-hunting needs.
 But there are some questions you need to be honest with yourself about.

 - Finding the time to write a professional resume may be impossible, especially if that dream job suddenly becomes available – do you have the time?